nautobot/nautobot/nautobot/docs/development/core/minikube-dev-environment-for-k8s-jobs.md

 🏄  Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default
 ```

-Next we need [`kubectl`](https://kubernetes.io/docs/reference/kubectl/) to interact with the new cluster we just created.
+Next you need [`kubectl`](https://kubernetes.io/docs/reference/kubectl/) to interact with the new cluster you just created.
 See [Kubernetes official documentation](https://kubernetes.io/docs/tasks/tools/#kubectl) on how to download `kubectl` for your respective operating system.

 Once you have `kubectl` downloaded and installed, run the following command to ensure the version you installed is up-to-date: